 - To install a single-Paragon-switch system and perform initial configuration - 1.
-Initialize the Paragon switch.
+Initialize the Paragon switch. - a.

-- a.
 Connect the switch's included power cord from the IEC 320 inlet on its rear panel to an appropriate AC outlet. - b.
 Turn on the switch. - 2.
 Connect a user station and its attached devices. - a.
 Connect one end of a Cat5 UTP cable to user port # 1 on the back of the switch.
 Connect the other end of the cable to the RJ45 Cat5 port on the back of the user station. - b.
 Connect the user station's included power cord from the IEC 320 inlet on its rear panel to an appropriate AC outlet. - c.
 Turn ON the user station.
 It will power up and establish communication with the Paragon switch. - d.
 Connect a keyboard, a mouse, and a monitor to the user station.
-(To control Sun servers with a PS/2 keyboard, please see Information about Keyboard, Mouse and Video (on page 46) for additional information.) - e.
-Plug in and turn on the monitor. - 3.
-Perform initial configuration of the user station. - a.
-The Login screen should appear on the user station's attached monitor.
-If the Scroll Lock LED on the user station's attached keyboard is blinking, the Paragon is ready to accept function key commands, which allow users to login, select servers, or administer the system.
+Both wired and wireless keyboards and mice are supported as of release 4.8.
+(To control Sun servers with a PS/2 keyboard, please see Information about Keyboard, Mouse and Video (on page 46) for additional information.)